Masihdeveloper/Advanced-Welcomer-Bot/README.md

 Made with 🤍 by [Masih#0258](https://discord.com/users/901765485341859911
 )
-Also you can check our [Previous Repository](https://github.com/Masihdeveloper/Creating-Discord-Bot/edit/main/README.md) for get more basic information on how get started!
+Also you can check our [Previous Repository](https://github.com/Masihdeveloper/Creating-Discord-Bot/edit/main/README.md) for get more basic information on how to get started!

 Copyright (c): Masih 2023/01/13